aridjayarecipes/cutesrecipes.web.app/content/post/1866-recipe-of-quick-sauteed-chicken-with-pomegranate-and-balsamic-vinegar-sauce.md

 - "Take the seeds out from one of the pomegranates for a topping.
 Please refer tofor how to take out the seeds.
 It will be 1/2 cup (100 ml) worth.  https://cookpad.com/us/recipes/147949-how-to-easily-peel-a-pomegranate"
 - "Cut the other one in half, and squeeze out 180 ml of juice using a lemon squeezer.
 The red juice will splash so please be careful."
 - "Mix 180 ml of pomegranate juice from Step 2 and the ☆ ingredients, then set aside."
 - "Fry the chicken in the olive oil over high heat.
-When both sides are nicely browned, it&#39;s cooked through.
+When both sides are nicely browned, it's cooked through.
 Add the green onions, and cook briefly."
 - "Add the water and chicken stock cube into the Step 4 pan, cover with a lid, and steam-fry for 15-20 minutes over low heat."
 - "Take out the chicken, leaving 100 ml of the liquid in the pan.
 Add the Step 3 mixed flavouring ingredients, and simmer for about 10 minutes over medium-low heat to make the sauce."
 - "Return the Step 6 chicken to the pan, and cook for about 5 minutes while coating it with the sauce over low heat."